 If you are 16 years old or younger, you will most likely be tried in juvenile court.
 Juvenile court is different from adult court in several ways:

 * Cases are heard by a judge

 * Punishment is chosen by a judge instead of a jury

 * The trial is private and not open to the public

 * Trial results are private; only government officials can see a juvenile record

 Juveniles who are 16 years or younger can be tried in an adult court in extreme and serious crimes, such as grand theft auto or murder.

 Juveniles who are between the ages of 16 and 18 are tried as a youthful offender.
 These cases are usually tried in adult court, but the case is still heard by a judge, the record is still sealed, and the case is still closed to the public.

 In need of a Juvenile Bail Bond?

-If you are a juvenile who is need of a bail bond in Connecticut, or are a parent or guardian of a juvenile who needs a bail bonds, Alliance Bail Bonds is here to help you every step of the way.
-We will help juveniles and their families understand the process.
-We make obtaining a bail bond simple and fast, and are available 24/7.
+If you are a juvenile who is need of a bail bond in Connecticut or are a parent or guardian of a juvenile who needs a bail bond, Alliance Bail Bonds is here to help you every step of the way.
+We help juveniles and their families understand the process.
+We make obtaining a bail bond simple, fast and available…24/7.
 Call us today at 860-585-JAIL.